cloudxabide/jetsons.lab/README.md

 [MQTT Protocol](https://en.wikipedia.org/wiki/MQTT)

 ### Random Bits

-I'm pretty disappointed with a few things regarding the NVIDIA ecosystem, and then AI/ML ecosystem.
-It's comically known that NVIDIA has proprietary software that does not "play well with Linux"  ([Linus Torvalds "famously" telling giving NVIDIA the middle finger with associated audio - NSFW](https://www.youtube.com/watch?v=_36yNWw_07g).
-Which, is kind of amusing but is seriously a pain to get stuff done.
+I have found that the NVIDIA ecosystem, and then AI/ML ecosystem make things more difficult to get stuff done outside their specific/proprietary way of doing things.
 AI/ML uses PyTorch and Jupyter Lab - which, again - seemingly because of the licensing, is also a pain.
 I don't like downloading stuff from websites and running "install.sh" scripts.
 Seriously?
 Now I have to maintain the software on my own, won't know when updates occur, etc..
 </rant>